What Is a CD Ladder? What You Need To Know

 What Is a CD Ladder?

-Enter the CD ladder, a way to make the most of CDs and earn a higher overall return on your savings.
-CD laddering involves investing in a series of CDs and setting each one to mature at a different time, which gives you periodic access to some of your money while the rest of it keeps earning interest, giving you the option to keep the money or roll it into another CD and extend the ladder.
+CD laddering involves investing in a series of CDs and setting each one to mature at a different time, which gives you periodic access to some of your money while the rest of it keeps earning interest.
+Each time one of your CDs matures, you have the option to withdraw the money or roll it into another CD and extend the ladder.

 Creating a CD ladder is an effective way to invest your money at a higher rate without compromising your funds’ safety.
 When you create a CD ladder, you should take into account the following factors: